 Most 3d printers are of the Cartesian type, and they are often sold without an enclosure.
 The Prusa I3, Ender 3, or CR-10 are popular examples of this type of printer.
 Having no enclosure leaves the printing process open to external effects.

-So, when it comes down to setting up your working space, pay special attention to the location of your 3d printer.
-It should not only be distant from doors or windows, but you should also avoid placing them in the mid of the airflow between your room opening.
+So, when it comes down to setting up your work space, pay special attention to the location of your 3d printer.
+It should not only be distant from doors or windows, but you should also avoid placing it in the mid of the airflow between your room openings.
 When you open a window or a door, a breeze may form and take the heat away from your printing bed, suddenly reducing layer and/or bed adhesion.

 One of the deadliest enemies of your printer is the AC system.
 If you can’t avoid having both in the same room, put your printer away from the cold wind of the AC, or directly beneath it.
 If you are still facing layer adhesion issues, experiment printing a few objects with your AC turned off to check if it has an effect on your success rate.